 Reducing Bureaucratic Regulations

 As your Congressman with oversight over our federal agencies, I have sought out several policies that I believe are negatively affecting our farmers and rural Americans.
-I’ve voted to reduce funding for the EPA and decrease its staff to the lowest levels since 1989.
-I also voted to block many harmful regulations, including the EPA’s outrageous “Waters of the United States” rule to regulate irrigation ditches and ponds on our farms through redefining navigable waters under the Clean Water Act.
+I’ve voted to reform the EPA and to block many harmful regulations, including the EPA’s outrageous “Waters of the United States” rule to regulate irrigation ditches and ponds on our farms through redefining navigable waters under the Clean Water Act.
 This misguided power grab would give limitless federal control over nearly all state and local waters and have devastating economic consequences for farmers, property owners and communities in North Carolina.
 I will continue to do all that I can to protect our agriculture community from bureaucratic overreach.

 Protecting the Tobacco Transition Payment Program (TTPP)

-In November of 2013, I joined a bipartisan group of my colleagues in a letter urging Secretary of Agriculture Tom Vilsack and Budget Director Sylvia Burwell to take necessary steps to ensure that the Tobacco Transition Payment Program (TTPP) is not subject to FY2014 sequestration cuts.
+In November of 2013, I joined a bipartisan group of my colleagues in a letter urging then Secretary of Agriculture Tom Vilsack and Budget Director Sylvia Burwell to take necessary steps to ensure that the Tobacco Transition Payment Program (TTPP) was not subject to FY2014 sequestration cuts.